-My rule of thumb when grading is either whether I could do a similar calculation in my head and not make a mistake or if the point of the problem is being met (in other words, if the point of the problem is to show a known result, you have to show it in some detail).
+General Comments: For all graded work in this class, you must show work and reasoning for credit.
+It's important that the point of the problem is being met (in other words, if the point of the problem is to show or prove a known result, you have to show it in some detail).
 If I feel that you needed to show more work, I will indicate it.